Basic Rider Training

 When you register, you will be sent an e-mail confirmation from "firstname.lastname@example.org."
 If you do not receive a confirmation, check your junk e-mail folder.

 Completion cards are awarded to graduates of BRT.
-To receive a completion card, you must attend all classroom and on-cycle riding sessions, pass a written knowledge test and pass an on-cycle skills test.
-DMV waives the knowledge test and on-cycle skills test for graduates who possess a valid completion card.
+To receive a completion card, you must attend all classroom and on-cycle riding sessions, pass a written knowledge test and pass an on-cycle skill test.
+DMV waives the knowledge test and on-cycle skill test for graduates who possess a valid completion card.
 Riders who successfully complete BRT are eligible for insurance discounts under Oregon law.
 For additional information, see Eligibility Requirements and What to Bring.